ibrahimWassouf/studyGale/_drafts/keeping-motivation.md

 syllabus first to get the quickest possible answer and not waste your own time.
 Show that you've done the work beforehand.

-## To conclude...
+## Take note(s)...

+When in class, I always prefer to take notes with pen and paper.
+It is just simpler.
+There are no distractions, and it forces you to pay attention to what is being discussed in class.
+You shouldn't be keeping note of every word being spoken.
+Instead, I keep notes about the *lecture* not what is being *lectured*.
+For example, what did we spend most of our time on?
+Was there any topic in the lecture that the professor seemed to really stress on?
+Etc. Taking notes and thinking about what you should be taking notes on mean that you're actively engaging in class.
+If you go to class and simply watch a stream of a chess match, I'm sorry to say but I don't think you'll gain any of the benefits one would expect from this advice...

-The things that have helped me the most are to go to class and office hours regularly.
+To conclude, the things that have helped me the most are to go to class and office hours regularly.
 I'm sure it sounds dumb to some, but these are the two things that ensure that you get exposure to the material more than once before you even begin studying for an assessment.
 It also helps build